qld-surveying/qld-surveying.github.io/README.md

 ## Titling & Tenure
 ### Legislation

-### Directions for the Preperation of Plans & Sketchs
+### Directions for the Preperation of Plans & Sketches

 ### Land Title Practice Manual